mandorle see

 © Julien Benhamou

-In his ongoing relationship to music, Chaignaud presented Symphonia Harmoniæ Cælesitum Revelationum (2019) with Marie-Pierre Brébant, a piece in which he signs the complete repertoire of Hildegard of Bingen.
-In 2020, he co-created with the butoh pioneer Akaji Maro the duet GOLD SHOWER, presented at the Festival d’Automne in Paris.
-In the same year he performed Un boléro, a choreography developed in dialogue with Dominique Brun and the orchestra Les Siècles and based on Bronislava Nijinska’s oeuvre.
+In his ongoing relationship to music, Chaignaud presented Symphonia Harmoniæ Cælesitum Revelationum (2019) with Marie-Pierre Brébant, a piece in which he signs the complete repertoire of Hildegard von Bingen.
+In 2020, he co-created with the butoh pioneer Akaji Maro the duet GOLD SHOWER.
+In the same year he performed Un boléro, a choreography developed in dialogue with Dominique Brun based on Bronislava Nijinska’s oeuvre.
 In recent years, Chaignaud has developed a choreographic practice outside of his own work on stage.
-In 2018, he made Soufflette for fourteen dancers of the Norwegian ballet company Carte Blanche.
-Presently, he is preparing t u m u l u s, a work sung and danced by thirteen performers and made in collaboration with Geoffroy Jourdain (Les Cris de Paris), which will be premiered in May 2022.
-In October, Chaignaud will present a short piece, Blasons, created for the Madeira-based company Dançando com a Diferença.
-Chaignaud received the prize “Personnalité choréographique” [Personality of choreography] from the French Syndicate of Critique in 2021.
-A Knight of the Ordre des Arts et des Lettres, he is Associate Artist at Bonlieu Scène Nationale, Annecy and at Chaillot — Théâtre National de la Danse, Paris.
+In 2018, he made Soufflette for fourteen dancers of the Norwegian ballet company Carte Blanche, in 2022, he created t u m u l u s, a work for thirteen performers, with Geoffroy Jourdain (Les Cris de Paris) and the short piece Blasons for the company Dançando com a Diferença.
+In 2023 he created Cortèges at the Paris Philharmonic with composer Sasha J. Blondeau, and Mirlitons with beatboxer Aymeric Hainaux.
+In 2024, François Chaignaud and Geoffroy Jourdain pursued their collaboration with the show In Absentia.
+The same year, the Musée du Louvre and the Festival d’Automne à Paris commissioned a work from François Chaignaud and he created Petites joueuses—a collective work in the form of an itinerary for the moat of the Louvre Médiéval.
+In 2025 Nina Laisné and François Chaignaud rejoin, this time with Argentinian singer Nadia Larcher for the creation of the show Último helecho.

 Mandorle productions